MobsLab/SleepScoringOnline/Arduino-interface-&-Sound-stimulations.md

 `end`

 ## After the trigger
-After receiving a trigger, the arduino first decodes the number (mode and sount type).
-Then it does two things:
+After receiving a trigger, the arduino **_DeltaTone_Last_** first decodes the number sent by Matlab (mode and sount type).
+Then it does three things:

+* Serial communication is flushed to be ready to receive the next trigger.

-* it sends a ttl back to the Intan board's digital out allowing to measure the effective stimulation time, which is processed into **_fires_actual_times.mat_**.
+* It sends a ttl back to the Intan board's digital out allowing to measure the effective stimulation time, which is processed into **_fires_actual_times.mat_**.
 Trigger lags measures are presented in the **Technical issues** page.

-* The arduino board also triggers the TDT amplifier to generate the stimulation.
-We use the TrigIn of the TDT to start generate the stimulation, and we use its Digital Inputs to apply the write sound mode.
+* Finally, Arduino board triggers the TDT amplifier to generate the stimulation.
+We use the TrigIn of the TDT to start the stimulation generation, and we use its Digital Inputs to apply the write sound mode.
 Here is the complete electric block diagram:

 ![](https://user-images.githubusercontent.com/41677251/43641808-4e12e996-9725-11e8-9d03-ab40f7542165.PNG)